China's Wuhan reports first coronavirus cluster since lifting of lockdown

 The government said on Friday that China will gradually reopen cinemas, museums and other recreational venues, though restrictions including mandatory reservations and a limit on numbers will be in place.

 Shanghai has already reopened some night entertainment venues such as discotheques.
-Walt Disney Co on Monday reopened its Shanghai Disneyland park, though to a reduced number of visitors.
+Walt Disney Co (DIS.N) on Monday reopened its Shanghai Disneyland park to a reduced number of visitors.
 [L4N2CT0QU]

 New outbreaks in China in the past two months have mainly developed in residential compounds or at hospitals.